top of page

 Penthouse suite on Seabourn Venture

-There is a wide range of hiking, cycling, ecotourism, culinary, and expedition cruise voyages for travelers to choose from and regardless of age, there is a trip for you!
-Just remember, don’t let the misconceptions about adventure travel keep you home.
+Don’t let the word "Adventure" sway you from considering this style of vacation.
+Today, active travelers seek to immerse themselves in different cultures and experience activities that challenge them personally.
+There is a wide range of hiking, cycling, ecotourism, culinary, and expedition cruise voyages for travelers to choose from.
+Regardless of age, there is a trip for you!
+Just remember, don’t let misconceptions about adventure travel keep you home.
 Get out and enjoy an adventure!

 After reading this article, you may have some questions about adventure travel.
 If so, please reach out to me.
-I would be happy to help you sift through the many vacation options to find the perfect vacation that matches your needs.
+I would be happy to help you sift through the many vacation options to find the perfect getaway that matches your needs.

 Melissa Meredith Fail, Founder and Lead Travel Advisor with RLX Travel Group